 You will need frequent blood tests to check your liver function.

 If you have ever had hepatitis B, Technivie can cause this condition to come back or get worse.
 You will need liver function tests during treatment and for several months after you stop using this medicine.

 Hepatitis C is often treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read all patient information, medication guides, and instruction sheets provided to you.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person with chronic hepatitis C should remain under the care of a doctor.

-Store the Technivie at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.
 Do not remove the tablets from a daily dose package until you are ready to take the medicine.